 Sir Harvey McGrath (ex officio Big Society Capital)

 Sir Harvey McGrath has had a long and distinguished career in the international financial services industry, including chairing both Prudential plc and Man Group plc.
-He is also currently Chair of Governors of Birkbeck College, Chair of Trustees for Heart of the City, Birkbeck College, icould, Funding London and Prince’s Teaching Institute.
-He is also Deputy Chair of the London Enterprise Panel.
-He is President of CFAB; Trustee of the Mayor’s Fund for London and Frontline; and Member of the Advisory Panel for Centre for Social Justice and the Advisory Board for Sutton Trust.
+He is currently Chair of Governors of Birkbeck College, Chair of Trustees for Heart of the City, icould, and Funding London.
+He is a Trustee of the Mayor’s Fund for London and Member of the Advisory Board for Sutton Trust.
 He has specific involvement with social investment through his roles as Founding Trustee of New Philanthropy Capital, as a member of the Advisory Board of Bridges Fund Management and as a social investor.